TheBigBookMan/grad-dip/Artificial Intelligence/AI in Games.md

 	- **Working Memory**- current state facts
 		- global database of facts used by the rules
 	- **Inference Engine**- conduct reasoning and have
+		- apply knoeldge to the data, allowing high degree of parallelism and modulairty-
 		- makes inferences by decideing which rules are satsifed by the facts, prioritizes the satisfied rules and executes the rule with highest priority
 		- **Agenda**- resolve conflict if multiple rules can be fired
 			- also known as conflict set- a priotized list of rules created by the inference engine, whose patterns are satisfied by facts in working memory